- Primary School

 In these rooms, there is a strong, age-appropriate, emphasis on the Practical Life area.
 This area underpins the focus on developing the children’s independence, concentration, socialisation, confidence and self-discipline.
 The implementation of the special helper scheme in this classroom means that the children have a free choice of snacks at any time in the morning.
 The cutting-up of their own snacks and helping to serve their friends at mealtimes helps to build the child’s sense of responsibility.
 The independence and confidence developed through using the materials is transferred into the “real world”.

 In keeping with the philosophy of the learning following the child, it is only if the child shows an inclination towards letters and numbers that these will be explored.
 The preparation for this is done so that when they are ready, they have the underlying strengths needed to flourish.

 In the mornings, the children participate in the Montessori Work Cycle.
 The focus is on the teachers observing the children using the various materials on the shelf and presenting new materials/activities planned for, or in response to, their interests.

 They also enjoy music and PE lessons on specific days.
-In the afternoons, children enjoy a range of activities from French (with a native French teacher) to music with Louise Loft, where movement, singing and playing a guitar are explored.
+In the afternoons, children enjoy a range of activities from French (with a native French teacher) to music with Louise Loft, where movement, singing and playing the guitar are explored.
 Regular sessions of yoga with their teachers (who are all qualified in Yoga for Children), sports skill sessions (with our PE Teacher Mr Barradell) and ever-popular football (with Coach T, our Little Soccer Stars teacher) all complement weekly music lessons with Sarah Wilkinson, our music specialist.

 Children love creative activities, so we also incorporate lots of free and messy play into the afternoons because children need that just as much as structured play!
 As a result, our display of artwork on the school walls is updated frequently.